Clann Dòmhnaill Na Dòmhnallaich | Clan MacDonalds of Sleat

 Not all MacDonald’s were staunch supporters of the Jacobite cause.
 During the ’45 Rising, the exiled prince Charles Edward Louis John Casimir Sylvester Severino Maria Stuart, landed on Eriskay in 1745, raised the Stewart standard at Glenfinnan and called the Jacobites to arms.
 His aim: to reclaim the Scottish throne.
 Many of the MacDonald septs rallied to his call, but not Sir Alexander MacDonald of Sleat, who was a staunch supporter of King George II.
 Unbeknown to Alexander, his wife Margaret’s loyalties were to the opposing side.
 It was Margaret’s niece and many other Sleat MacDonalds and Scottish clansmen who would eventually become famous for saving the life of Bonnie Prince Charlie and enabling his safe passage back to France.

 When Bonnie Prince Charlie fled from his defeat at Culloden in April 1746, the Government put a bounty on his head at £30,000.
 Fleeing across the Scottish moors and mountains, with Government troops in close pursuit, the young prince eventually came to the western shores where he boarded a boat to Skye disguised as Flora MacDonald’s handmaiden, Betty Burke.
-Once at Monkstadt, Flora provided him with sanctuary and food, before helping him board a boat from Loch nan Uamh in Lochaber to France.
+Thanks to the help of loyal supporters, the defeated prince eventually managed to sail to France from Loch nan Uamh in Lochaber.

 The Clan Today